Maermin/cs2-autoexec-generator/README.md

 ## Usage

+### Option 1: Use Online (Recommended)
+1. Open the live tool: https://maermin.github.io/cs2-autoexec-generator/
+2. Import your CS2 configuration files
+3. Adjust settings using the visual editor
+4. Review the generated configuration in the preview
+5. Download or copy the `autoexec.cfg`
+6. Place the file in your CS2 `cfg` directory

+### Option 2: Run Locally
 1. Clone the repository or download it as a ZIP
 2. Open `index.html` (or `cs2-autoexec-generator.html`) in a browser
 3. Import your CS2 configuration files